MikePacey/Lancaster-HEC/docs/gpu.rst

   |    0   N/A  N/A   1230218      C   nbody                            1004MiB |
   +-----------------------------------------------------------------------------+

-The above example shows output from a job running the CUA nbody demo.
-The first box in the output shows GPU utilisation in the filed "GPU-Util" (the 100% value in the output).
+The above example shows output from a job running the CUDA **nbody** demo.
+The first box in the output shows GPU utilisation in the field "GPU-Util" (the 100% value in the output).
 The second box shows what processes are currently attached to a GPU and how much GPU memory they are consuming.